ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Abstract

 \section{Abstract}

 We present a set of multi-wavelength mosaics and photometric catalogs in the ALMA lensing cluster survey (ALCS) fields.
 The catalogs were built by reprocessing of archival data from the CHArGE compilation, taken by the \textit{Hubble Space Telescope} (\textit{HST}) in the RELICS, CLASH and Hubble Frontier Fields.
 Additionally we have reconstructed the \textit{Spitzer} IRAC 3.6 and 4.5\,$\mu$m mosaics, by utilising all the available archival IRSA/SHA exposures.
 To alleviate the effect of blending in such a crowded region, we have modelled the \textit{Spitzer} photometry by convolving the \textit{HST} detection image with the \textit{Spitzer} PSF using the novel \textsc{golfir} software.
-The final catalogs contain 218,000 sources, covering a combined area of 690\,arcmin$^2$.
-These catalogs will serve as an important tool in aiding the search of the sub-mm galaxies in future ALMA surveys, as well as follow ups of the \textit{HST} dark - IRAC sources.
+The final catalogs contain 218,000 sources, covering a combined area of 690\,arcmin$^2$, a factor of $\sim \times 2$ improvement over the currently existing photometry.
+A large number of detected sources is a result of re-processing of all available and sometimes deeper exposures, in conjunction with a combined optical-NIR detection strategy.
+These data will serve as an important tool in aiding the search of the sub-mm galaxies in future ALMA surveys, as well as follow ups of the \textit{HST} dark and high-$z$ sources with \textit{JWST}.
 Coupled with the available \textit{HST} photometry the addition of the 3.6 and 4.5\,$\mu$m bands will allow us to place a better constraint on photometric redshifts and stellar masses of these objects, thus giving us an opportunity to identify high-redshift candidates for spectroscopic follow ups and answer the important questions regarding the epoch of reionization and formation of first galaxies.
+The mosaics, photometric catalogs and the best-fit physical properties are publicly available. \footnote{\url{https://github.com/dawn-cph/alcs-clusters}}

 \keywords{catalogs –- galaxies: evolution –- galaxies: high-redshift –- galaxies: ISM –- submillimeter: ISM: photometry -- methods: observational –- techniques: photometric}